amurdock/technical-exercise/README.md

 ## Description

-1. This is a monorepo containing the following services
+1. This is a monorepo containing the following services:

-- api - a node service written using [expressjs](https://expressjs.com/) and responsible for retrieving and returning product data
+- `api` - a node service written using [ExpressJS](https://expressjs.com/) and responsible for retrieving and returning product data
-- aggregator - a [GraphQL](https://graphql.org/) node service written using [expressjs](https://expressjs.com/) and [apollo](https://www.apollographql.com/docs/) responsible for aggregating services (the api service)
+- `aggregator` - a [GraphQL](https://graphql.org/) node service written using [ExpressJS](https://expressjs.com/) and [Apollo](https://www.apollographql.com/docs/) responsible for aggregating services (the api service)
-- app - a web application written using [react](https://reactjs.org/docs/getting-started.html)
+- `app` - a web application written using [React](https://reactjs.org/docs/getting-started.html)

 2. You can find these services within the `packages` folder.
 3. The architecture of these services is as follows.